RACHID-WEBDEV/DevCommunity-Clone/README.md

 # Dev.to clone website with React JS and Scss

-This repository contains code for Dev.to clone in reactjs.
+This repository contains code for Dev.to Developers Community clone in reactjs.

 <!-- View Demo:
 https://devcommunity-clone.netify.app/ -->